Şehzadebaşı raid

-The Şehzadebaşı raid was a British Indian Army operation to capture an Ottoman Army barracks in Istanbul which took place as part of a larger operation by the Allied occupational authorities to counter the Turkish National Movement.
-Since Allied forces had begun the occupation of Istanbul in November 1918 in accordance with the Armistice of Mudros, Turkish resistance to the occupation was gradually increasing.
+The Şehzadebaşı raid was a British Indian Army operation to capture an Ottoman Army barracks in Constantinople which took place as part of a larger operation by the Allied occupational authorities to counter the Turkish National Movement.
+Since Allied forces had begun the occupation of Constantinople in November 1918 in accordance with the Armistice of Mudros, Turkish resistance to the occupation was gradually increasing.
 On 16 March 1920, the Allies launched a raid which arrested several nationalist politicians and journalists along with occupying military and police installations and government buildings.

 Around 05:45, a lorry of British Indian Army troops serving as part of the occupation force arrived near the barracks, which was garrisoned by 61 Ottoman soldiers from the 10th Infantry Division.
 Two Ottoman soldiers stationed at the entrance began to resist the occupation by force of arms, leading to a shootout where the British Indian Army captured the barracks.
 Five Ottoman soldiers were killed, 10 were wounded and 1 went missing, while the British suffered no casualties.

 Background

-The Allies of World War I began an occupation of Istanbul in November 1918 in accordance with the Armistice of Mudros.
-The first Allied troops to enter Istanbul was a French Army brigade which entered the city on November 12; British forces began entering the city the following day.
-Once they had occupied Istanbul, the Allies established a military administration to govern the city.
+The Allies of World War I began an occupation of Constantinople in November 1918 in accordance with the Armistice of Mudros.
+The first Allied troops to enter Constantinople was a French Army brigade which entered the city on November 12; British forces began entering the city the following day.
+Once they had occupied Constantinople, the Allies established a military administration to govern the city.
 The General Assembly of the Ottoman Empire continued to function, though they refused to recognise the occupation as legitimate, a fact which was ignored by the Allied occupational authorities.

 As they were negotiating the partition of the Ottoman Empire, the Allies were growing increasingly concerned about the Turkish National Movement.
-To this end, the Allied occupational authorities in Istanbul began planning a raid to arrest nationalist politicians and journalists along with occupying military and police installations and government buildings.
+To this end, the Allied occupational authorities in Constantinople began planning a raid to arrest nationalist politicians and journalists along with occupying military and police installations and government buildings.
 On 16 March 1920, the raid was carried out; several Royal Navy warships were anchored in the Galata Bridge to support British forces while they carried out the arrests and occupied several government buildings in the early hours of the morning.